jaChatsky/pile-settlement-model/README.md

 # Pile Settlement Prediction

-This project models and predicts **pile settlement** using sparse regression and kernel-based machine learning methods.
+This project models and predicts **pile settlement** using sparse regression and kernel-based methods.

-Bayesian techniques are incorporated to quantify uncertainty in predictions, improving engineering decision-making under variable soil and loading conditions.                                                                             |
+Bayesian techniques are incorporated to quantify uncertainty in predictions, improving engineering decision-making under variable soil and loading conditions.

 ---